220926-Java-Angular-NG/demos/week4/README.md

 Create a new repository in our github organization for your mini-project.
 The naming convention will be: `mini_project_[your_name]` - with [your_name] being replaced by your first name (without the square brackets of course!).

 ## Presentations -
-The finalized version of your application must be pushed by Monday in order to present.
+The finalized version of your application must be pushed by Monday, October 23, 2022 @ 10AM EST in order to present.
 You will give a 5-7 minute live demonstration of the web application - Be prepared to answer questions that I will have!